My journey has always been about occupying the space I’m in, making the most of it, and of course, finding happiness in it.

 - Setting up and running SDL Communications to assist charities and housing associations to communicate more effectively.

 - Writing two novels, The Barrenness and The Blindsided Prophet and a collection of short stories, The Seasons.
 Link

 - Contributing to the Huffington Post and writing my own blog on my website.

-- And setting up my current podcast series, UIO: You Inside Out.
+- And setting up my podcast series, UIO: You Inside Out.

 And then there are the life-shaping experiences that underpin the space one is in, such as education.
 I received my BA in English/Journalism from Valdosta State University, Georgia, and in 1999, my MA from the University of Westminster, London.
 Proudly, I have also completed advanced fiction-writing courses with the Arvon Foundation and Centerprise Literature in the UK, and the Hurston Wright Foundation in the US.

-Now a member of the Society of Authors, I live with my husband Paul in London, where I continue on my journey, seeking opportunities to not only occupy the space I’m in, but to find happiness in it too.
+A member of the Society of Authors and a mentor for The Girls Network, I live with my husband Paul in London, where I continue on my journey to support great causes such as Compassion UK, the Pre-marriage Course at Holy Trinity Brompton and to seek compatible opportunities to occupy the space I’m in and to find happiness in it too.

 For more information on my journey Contact Me here.